DraftShift/StealthChanger/wiki/Printing.md

 ## Parts

-**NOTE: The Dragonburner dock in the Tapchanger repo uses a custom cowl that is not compatible with or supported by Stealthchanger.
-Until a dock that is compatible with the original Dragonburner cowl is released, you must use the [custom cowl by OstroMa](https://github.com/DraftShift/StealthChanger/blob/main/UserMods/OstroMa/DB_Cowl_v8_with_TapChanger_Dock_Hooks.stl).
-We always recommend to use the original cowls when possible.**
+**NOTE: If you plan on using the Tapchanger Dragonburner dock you must use the [custom cowl by OstroMa](https://github.com/DraftShift/StealthChanger/blob/main/UserMods/OstroMa/DB_Cowl_v8_with_TapChanger_Dock_Hooks.stl).
+We always recommend to use the original cowls when possible, and such the [Modular Dock](https://github.com/DraftShift/ModularDock) does not require any special Cowl, print the original from the original repo.**

 Coming Soon